ErpNetDocs/tech/modules/applications/mssync/sync-jobs/calendar.md

 The calendar events are managed by the mailbox, so each user must have a valid and enabled mailbox in Microsoft 365.
 Only users with an active mailbox can have calendar events synchronized.

-2. **Each user has default enterprise company and location**
+2. **Each user has a default enterprise company and location**

 This is required when creating new activities in @@name.
 Since an activity is essentially a document, each document requires the [EnterpriseCompany](https://docs.erp.net/model/entities/General.Activities.Activities.html#enterprisecompany) and [EnterpriseCompanyLocation](https://docs.erp.net/model/entities/General.Activities.Activities.html#enterprisecompanylocation) properties to be filled.

 3. **Each user must enable their own synchronization**

-Each user is responsible for enabling their own synchronization setting.
+Each user is responsible for enabling their own synchronization settings.

 > **Important:** Synchronization is only executed for activities created by users who have synchronization enabled.